 2. Calculate Key Profitability Metrics

-Key profitability metrics help hotel managers assess the financial health of their properties and make informed decisions on how to optimize operations and bottom-line performance.
-Regular monitoring and analysis of these metrics allows hotel management to improve operational efficiency, control costs, and make data-driven decisions about pricing, investments, and resource allocation.
+Key profitability metrics help hotel managers assess the financial health of their properties and make informed decisions on how to improve operations and bottom-line performance.
+Regular monitoring and analysis of these metrics allow hotel management to improve operational efficiency, control costs, and make data-driven decisions about pricing, investments, and resource allocation.

 In addition to GOPPAR and profit margin, two other critical profitability metrics are earnings before interest, taxes, depreciation, and amortization (EBITDA) and net operating income (NOI).
 EBITDA calculates the hotel’s overall profitability before accounting for various nonoperating factors, thus offering a clearer picture of the property’s core earnings potential.
 NOI, on the other hand, represents the hotel’s profitability after accounting for operating expenses but before debt service and taxes, helping to assess the property’s ability to generate income.